Chiral kinetic theory with self-energy corrections and neutrino spin Hall effect: Magnetic-field corrections and spin Hall effect in neutrino transport

 \section{Magnetic-field corrections and spin Hall effect in neutrino transport}

 In this section, we will apply the CKT derived in the previous section to investigate the self-energy ($\bar{\Sigma}_{\rm L}$) corrections on the Wigner functions and chiral kinetic equation of left-handed neutrinos.
 We shall focus on the medium effect due to thermalized electrons under a homogeneous magnetic field.
-As will be shown later, the magnetic field gives rise to further modifications on the kinetic equation of neutrinos on top of the $\hbar$ corrections in the collision terms previously found in ref.~\cite{Yamamoto:2020zrs}.
-Moreover, for electrons in local equilibrium, we derive the neutrino spin Hall current perpendicular to the temperature and chemical potential gradients of electrons for anisotropic neutrino distributions in momentum space.
+As will be shown later, the magnetic field gives rise to further modifications on the kinetic equation of neutrinos on top of the $\hbar$ corrections in the collision terms previously found in Ref.~\cite{Yamamoto:2020zrs}.
+Moreover, for electrons in local equilibrium, we derive the neutrino spin Hall current perpendicular to the density gradient for anisotropic neutrino distributions in momentum space.